Wine-Searcher scraper by grape variety: prices avatar

 Go to Apify Store

-Scrape Wine-Searcher's 1,054 grape variety pages — from Pinot Noir to obscure indigenous grapes.
-Get product names, grape blends, popularity rankings, critics scores, and prices with auto-detected currency.
-Export, schedule, or integrate with AI workflows or Zapier.
+Scrape Wine-Searcher's 1,054 grape variety pages, from Pinot Noir to obscure indigenous grapes.
+Get popularity, critic scores and prices with auto-detected currency, plus product names, regions and countries.
+Export, schedule, or pipe into Zapier, Make, and n8n.
+By MrBridge (mr-bridge.com)

 Pricing